UCF vs. Memphis NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- UCF and its opponents have combined to score more than 64.5 points in four of six games this season.
+- UCF and its opponents have combined to score more than 63 points in five of six games this season.

-- Memphis' games have gone over 64.5 points in two opportunities this season.
+- Memphis' games have gone over 63 points in three of six chances this season.

-- Friday's over/under is 5.6 points lower than the two team's combined 70.1 points per game average.
+- Friday's total is 7.1 points lower than the two team's combined 70.1 points per game average.

-- This contest's over/under is 1.9 points above the 62.6 these two squads combine to surrender per game this season.
+- This contest's total is 0.4 points above the 62.6 these two squads combine to allow per game this season.

-- The Knights and their opponents score an average of 63.1 points per game, 1.4 fewer than Friday's total.
+- The Knights and their opponents have scored an average of 63.1 points per game in 2021, 0.1 more than Friday's total.

-- In 2021, games involving the Tigers have averaged a total of 61.6 points, 2.9 fewer than this game's set over/under.
+- The 61.6 PPG average total in Tigers games this season is 1.4 points fewer than this game's over/under.

 UCF Stats and Trends